CPSSD/paranoid/docs/pfi_doc_v0.1.md

 pfi [flags] <PfsDirectory> <MountPoint>
 ```

-* PfsDirectory - The path to the folder where you initialised pfs with `pfs init initDir`.
+* PfsDirectory - The path to the folder where the pfs file system is located.
 * MountPoint - The path to the folder where you wish to mount the paranoid file system.

 example :